Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: In-depth analysis of LLaVA-OneVision

-\section{Output vs. Scene Similarity}

-We follow up our analysis of overall results with an in-depth focus on one of the models, LLaVA-OneVision-0.5B.
-As shown in Figure~\ref{fig:refclipscore_sing_models}, this model performs competitively.
-Its relatively small size also makes it feasible to analyse in more depth.
+We follow up with further analysis of LLaVA-OneVision-0.5B, chosen because of its size, which makes in-depth exploration feasible and its competitive performance (cf. Figure~\ref{fig:refclipscore_sing_models}; full accuracy scores for this model are in Appendix~\ref{app:results}, Tab~\ref{tab:cooco-acc} and \ref{tab:visions-acc}).
+We report analyses on both COOCo and VISIONS~\cite{allegretti_visual_2025}, rescaling images in the latter from the original (1920 $\times$ 1080 px) to match the resolution in COOCo (max. width of 640 px).
+We note that for VISIONS, naming differences between dataset labels and human-provided modal object names have negligible impact on accuracy (see Appendix~\ref{app:modal_names}).

+\subsection{Output vs. scene similarity}

-We begin in this section with an analysis of the semantic similarity between the model's predicted reference to the target (e.g. \textit{laptop}), and the scene label for an image (e.g. \textit{office}), to evaluate whether the generation was more strongly anchored to the overall scene or to the target object itself.
-The results, shown in Figure~\ref{fig:scene_vs_output}, are separated by accuracy, into correct (blue bars) and incorrect (orange bars) responses.
+We begin with an analysis of the text-based semantic similarity metric scores between the model's predicted reference to the target (e.g. \textit{laptop}), and the scene label for an image (e.g. \textit{office}), to evaluate whether the generation was more strongly anchored to the overall scene or to the target object itself.
+Figure \ref{fig:scene_vs_output_comp} reports how semantic similarity between the model’s outputs and the scene labels varies across correctness, noise conditions and intensity, and the relatedness distinctions defined in each dataset: high vs. low relatedness in COOCo, and congruent vs. incongruent scenes in VISIONS.\footnote{ Appendix~\ref{app:results}, Fig.~\ref{fig:scene_vs_output_continuous} presents a complementary analysis, treating object-scene relatedness as continuous rather than categorical.}

-A general trend emerges among both correct and incorrect outputs, namely that when relatedness is medium or low, the model predicts targets which are less semantically related to the scene label.
-This indicates that the model's predictions in these conditions are less anchored by the scene semantics.
-Crucially, when noise is applied to the target region, this trend disappears for incorrect outputs.
-Notably, across all relatedness conditions involving target noise, correct responses show higher similarity to the scene compared to the no-noise condition.
-This confirms an observation in Section~\ref{results}, namely, that when the target is degraded by noise, the model relies more on global scene context.
-In successful cases, this shift results in outputs that are more semantically aligned with the scene.